 Each year, as well as giving three subscription concerts in Wakefield, the Consort raises money for church funds and charities by the giving of recitals and makes regular Cathedral visits to sing services when choirs are on vacation.

 The Consort has sung in over half the Cathedrals of England and has taken its music making to North Wales and Scotland.
 Easter 2003, saw the choir performing services and concerts in Paris, including Notre-Dame, as part of the choir’s 20th anniversary celebrations.
 In 2008, as part of its silver jubilee celebrations, the choir sang in the major churches of Bruges, Ghent and Brussels.

-The choir has also broadcast on national radio on a number of occasions and made several recordings.
-St. Peter's Consort has sung on The Daily Service (BBC Radio 4) on four occasions and has a number of CDs available for sale at this time: Each costs £10.00.
+The choir has also broadcast on national radio on the Daily service (BBC radio 4) on four occasions and has produced a number of CDs

 To Hear the choir please click on any of the following links